House price negotiation

 Be flexible

-Both buyers and sellers should be open to compromise and willing to be flexible to reach a mutually agreeable price and terms on which to proceed.
+Flexibility can be key to successful negotiations.
+Buyers and sellers should be open to compromise to reach an agreeable price and terms.

 What Not to Do When Negotiating on a Property – The Don’ts